Snowflake Feature Store access control model

 Copy

-You may also manually configure the Feature Store roles and privileges using the following SQL commands.
-Note that in the first block, there are several SET commands that tell the script the names you want to use for your producer and consumer roles as well as the database and schema where the feature views will be stored.
+You can manually configure the Feature Store roles and privileges using the following SQL commands.
+Note that in the first block, there are several SET commands that tell the script the names you want to use for your producer and consumer roles as well as the names of the database and schema where the feature views will be stored.
 All of these objects are created if they do not exist.

 -- Initialize variables for usage in SQL scripts below